tarantool/doc/doc/release/compatibility.rst

 Binary data layout
 ------------------

-A newer release (its runtime) is backward compatible with an older one.
+Any newer release (its runtime) is backward compatible with any older one.
-It means a more recent release should work on top of data (``*.xlog``, ``*.snap``, ``*.vylog``, ``*.run``) from the older one.
+It means the more recent release can work on top of data (``*.xlog``, ``*.snap``, ``*.vylog``, ``*.run``) from the older one.
-All functionality of the older release is working in this configuration.
+All functionality of the older release can work in this configuration.
-It should work between :term:`release series` as well.
+The same compatibility is maintained between :term:`release series` as well.

-An attempt to use a new feature results in one of these options:
+An attempt to use a new feature results in one of the options:

 *   The attempt is successful.